kjhass/PublicKB/Container Services/creating-a-docker-swarm-in-clc.md

 ```
 The output of the command should indicate that the node joined the swarm as a manager.

-4) Repeat steps 2) & 3) for each of the remaining manager nodes that need to join the swarm.
+4) Repeat steps 2) and 3) for each of the remaining manager nodes that need to join the swarm.

 ### Add Worker Nodes